mscjourney/2AOS/README.md

 ## Multi-Tenant Client & User Management

 ### Client Lifecycle
-- Create a client with unique name.
+- Create a client with a unique name.
-- API key is generated internally and withheld from response.
+- API key is generated automatically and stored; clients authenticate requests using this key.
-- Retrieval/rotation endpoints are planned (design placeholder); current model assumes secure out-of-band delivery (email/admin portal).
+- Admins can list clients, view by id, and rotate API keys.

 ### TarsUser Lifecycle
 - Created in context of a client (`clientId` required).